 In the Secondary School, each student's day starts in a ten-minute grade-level homeroom, with their homeroom teacher.
 Homerooms form a pastoral base focused on the whole child, including student welfare, team spirit, ethics and study skills.
 Daily information is communicated, student attendance and punctuality are tracked and homeroom teachers are involved in planning community and service activities, as well as Week Without Wall trips with their homeroom group.
 Homeroom teachers have a holistic picture of each student in their care and therefore are a key point in homeschool communications.
-MYP students also meet in an extended homeroom Advisory period once a week as part of the school's Health, Wellbeing and Inclusive Education curriculum.
+Each week begins with a 40minute extended Advisory period.
+MYP students also meet in extended Study Skills periods once a week as part of the school's Health, Wellbeing and Inclusive Education curriculum.